 Withdraw the front shuttle slide, place the right hand on the hand wheel and move it forward slowly until the shuttle is at the front end of its swing.
-This will permit easy removal of the shuttle is described back or rear end.
+This will permit easy removal of the shuttle is defined to the shuttle permit easy removal of the shuttle back or rear end.